OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/basics.rst

     c3 = MyComp()

     g1 = Group()
-    g1.add(c1)
+    g1.add('comp1', c1)
-    g1.add(c2)
+    g1.add('comp2', c2)

     g2 = Group()
-    g2.add(c3)
+    g2.add('comp3', c3)
-    g2.add(g1)
+    g2.add('sub_group_1', g1)

-Interdependencies between `Systems` in a `Group` are represented as connections between the `Group`'s subsystems.
+Interdependencies between `Systems` in a `Group` are represented as connections between the variables in the `Group`'s subsystems.
 Connections can be made in two ways: explicitly or implicitly.

-An explicit connection is made from the output of one `System` to the input (parameter) of another using the `Group` *connect* method, as follows:
+An explicit connection is made from the output (or state) of one `System` to the input (parameter) of another using the `Group` *connect* method, as follows:

 ::